Totteperera/Simple-ecommerce/README.md

 # Simple-ecommerce

 Ecommerce selling deodorants.
-Contains, list of products, add-to-cart, and place order.
+On this simple ecommerce you can do the following:
+- Listing Products with information.
+- Adding products to cart.
+- Place order

+# Get started

+Clone Project and run iisexpress.
+Project is using localdb.

 # Solution